- Education and Science»

 Both biological control and chemical insecticides are used to kill the beetle.
 At the moment, researchers are concentrating on biological control due to the environmental problems that insecticides might cause and the difficulty of administering insecticide over wide areas.
 However, for people trying to save an ash tree in their garden, insecticides will probably be all that's available in the local gardening stores.
 Insecticides are usually used as a control mechanism in communities, too.
 The video below describes how to apply insecticides to ash trees.

-A Home Treatment For Emerald Ash Borer
+A Home Treatment for EAB

 Unfortunately, the emerald ash borer has few natural enemies in North America.
 In China, where the EAB has lived for a long time, natural enemies of the beetle do exist.
 In addition, the trees there have developed more resistance to the beetle's damage than the ash trees in North America.

 Researchers have discovered three types of non-stinging, parasitic wasps which live in China and kill the EAB beetles at different stages of their life cycle.
-These are the oobius wasp, the tetrastrichus wasp and the spathius wasp.
+These are the oobius wasp, the tetrastrichus wasp, and the spathius wasp.
 The researchers have imported the wasps into the United States and have released them into the environment, after tests to see if they harm native beetles.
 The hope is that these wasps will gradually reduce the EAB population.

 Other strategies being investigated to protect ash trees include the use of a pathogenic fungus called Beauveria bassiana to cause disease in the beetles and the use of pheromones to attract them.
 Pheromones are chemicals produced by insects such as the EAB to attract other beetles in the same species.